microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 What does this mean in terms of data?

-This means that when the raw data is ingested in Microshare® it is stored in a simple form, while at the same time the unpacked data is stored in the unpacked rectype in a more complete form that takes the simple form but contains much more data according to the Microshare® formalism.
+This means that when the raw data is ingested in Microshare® it is stored in a simple form, while at the same time the unpacked data is stored in the unpacked recType.
+The new unpacked recType contains much more data according to the Microshare® formalism.

-There is a lot of data and this part is intended to make you understand a large part of it.
+There is a lot of data and this part is intended to help you understand.

 ## 2. First Example